-But in Dirk Wienforth’s eyes, the main argument for the new control centre is the added clarity.
+But in Dirk Wienforth’s eyes, the main argument for the new control center is the added clarity.
 “With MultiConsoling® we can now switch all applications back and forth as required.
 The number of monitors has been drastically reduced.
 This is an enormous relief for the colleagues and makes work much more comfortable”.

 More comfort and safety with myLogin®

-Convenience on the one hand and security on the other hand are also the focus of a special JST product that is used in the Siemens control centre: the security concept myLogin®, which, in conjunction with MultiConsoling®, allows an automated login and logout process using a chip card – without passwords.
+Convenience on the one hand and security on the other hand are also the focus of a special JST product that is used in the Siemens control center: the security concept myLogin®, which, in conjunction with MultiConsoling®, allows an automated login and logout process using a chip card – without passwords.
 In plain language this means: each employee has their own card, on which the individual authorisations are stored.

 Without authentication of the workstation the image of the computers is visible, but cannot be operated via keyboard and mouse.
 If the operator leaves his workplace, his team colleagues can only unlock the keyboard and mouse of these computers by logging in themselves.
 Every login and logout process can be tracked in a reporting system.
-WithmyLogin®the new Siemens control centre guarantees maximum security with more flexibility, accelerated processes and the best traceability.
+WithmyLogin®the new Siemens control center guarantees maximum security with more flexibility, accelerated processes and the best traceability.

 "JST products meet our exact specifications"

-The probably most conspicuous installations in the control centre also provide a plus in security: the two new large display walls, which have a total of twelve 46-inch displays with ultra-slim frames.
-The probably most conspicuous installations in the control centre also provide a plus in security: the two new large display walls, which have a total of twelve 46-inch displays with ultra-slim frames.
+The probably most conspicuous installations in the control center also provide a plus in security: the two new large display walls, which have a total of twelve 46-inch displays with ultra-slim frames.
+The probably most conspicuous installations in the control center also provide a plus in security: the two new large display walls, which have a total of twelve 46-inch displays with ultra-slim frames.
 “Thanks to these improved displays and the greater clarity, we have been able to significantly improve safety in operational processes,” says Dirk Wienforth, who sums up the new installation with the words “the JST products meet our expectations exactly”.